10 Fun Engagement Party Games You're Going to Love (We Promise!)

 Engagement Party Game 2: Picture Match

 What you'll need to play: Photos of the couple, scissors, envelopes

 How to play: If you're inviting guests from all over the map, whose only thing in common is their connection to the couple, this picture-matching engagement party game helps jump-start the chitchat.
 Ask the couple for an assortment of photos of the two of them or print them from online.
 (You'll need half the number of photos as there are engagement party guests, so if there are 30 attendees, you'll need 15 photos).
-Make sure there are copies of these snapshots if they are prints, since they won't be returned in one piece!
+Make sure there are copies of these snapshots if they're prints from the couple, since they won't be returned in one piece.
 Cut the photos in half and place each half in an envelope to be handed out randomly to guests when they arrive.
 Guests have to talk to one another to find their picture's other half—which can lead to some pretty funny mismatches along the way.